 Expected volatility is based on volatilities of a group of public companies operating in the Company's industry.
 The expected life of stock options represents the average of the contractual term of the options and the weighted-average vesting period, as permitted under the simplified method.
 The Company has elected to use the simplified method, as the Company does not have enough historical exercise experience to provide a reasonable basis upon which to estimate the expected term and the stock option grants are considered "plain vanilla" options.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.

-The following table summarizes stock option transactions for the years ended December 31, 2013, and for the nine month period ended September 30, 2014 as issued under the Plans:
+The following table summarizes stock option transactions as issued under the Plans: